 Affordable.
 If you are accepted into the UCSF Dental Center Predoctoral Dental Clinic and have a flexible schedule, allowing for multiple appointments to complete a treatment plan, you will save approximately half the cost of what you would pay for treatment in a private dental practice.
 Dental Resident and Dental Post Graduate specialty clinics save approximately 25% over what the service would typically cost in a private specialty office in the area.

 Technology.
-The UCSF School of Dentistry and UCSF Dental Center a leader in dental and oral health research and related technologies.
+UCSF Dental Center is a leader in dental and oral health research and related technologies.
 We offer digital radiography, which significantly reduces patient radiation exposure compared with previous technology.